 Apple Music with discounted Apple Gift Cards

-If you look at payment options for Apple Music subscriptions, you’ll see that you can use Apple gift cards, including iTunes music cards, to pay for Apple Music.
-This opens up a new method to save on your subscription by paying for it with discounted Apple gift cards.
+If you look at payment options for Apple Music subscriptions, you’ll see that you can use Apple Gift Cards, to pay for Apple Music and pretty much everything else Apple.
+This opens up a new method to save on your subscription by paying for it with discounted Apple Gift Cards.
 The key is finding them, though.

-You can look for special store deals, like Best Buy’s offer to buy an App Store and iTunes gift card.
+You can look for special store deals, like Best Buy’s offer to buy Apple Gift Cards.
 Sometimes, there will be a special promo that will include Apple Music free for four months with the gift card.

 Apple Music free deals for new buyers

 If you’re a brand new Apple Music subscriber, you should try to find deals that give you free months when signing up as a new user, purchasing specific products, etc. These deals can vary over time, but some of the top current examples include:

-- Best Buy is offering a deal for up to four months, which new subscribers are eligible for when they start Apple Music.
+- Best Buy is offering a deal for up to four months, which new or returning subscribers (they get three months) are eligible for when they start Apple Music.
 The only thing you need to get this deal is a Best Buy account.

 - Apple also continues to offer free subscriptions occasionally for new buyers of products like Macs or iPhones, as they did with Apple TV+ when it made its debut.

-- Buying newer Apple headphones — AirPods, AirPods Pro, AirPods Max, or Beats — qualifies new subscribers for six months of free Apple Music.
+- Buying newer Apple headphones (AirPods, AirPods Pro, AirPods Max, or Beats) or HomePod or HomePod mini qualifies new subscribers for six months of free Apple Music.
 Older generations, such as first-generation AirPods and some Beats models, are not eligible.